You are on our United Kingdom site

-Previously, the Government said in the Background Briefing to the King’s Speech that it will be “strengthening protections for new mothers by making it unlawful to dismiss a woman who has had a baby for six months after her return to work, except in specific circumstances” – such circumstances were not set out.
+In the Background Briefing to the King’s Speech the Government said it will be “strengthening protections for new mothers by making it unlawful to dismiss a woman who has had a baby for six months after her return to work, except in specific circumstances.”

-The accompanying explanatory notes lay the grounds for the Government’s intention though, which is to “amend existing powers so that regulations can be made to ban dismissals of women who are pregnant, on maternity leave and during a six-month return-to-work period – except in specific circumstances.
+The accompanying explanatory notes explained that the Government will “amend existing powers so that regulations can be made to ban dismissals of women who are pregnant, on maternity leave and during a six-month return-to-work period – except in specific circumstances.
 It will also expand existing powers in relation to adoption leave, shared parental leave, neonatal care leave and bereaved partners paternity leave to enable regulation of dismissal in the period after a person returns to work after taking one of these forms of leave.”

-Currently, the law does not grant special protected status to employees in these circumstances (i.e. a woman can still be fairly dismissed during pregnancy), provided that the reason for the dismissal is not on discriminatory grounds and save for the particular priority protections afforded in a redundancy situation where an employee must be offered a suitable alternative vacancy if one is available.
+Currently, the law does not grant special protected status from dismissal to pregnant women and new mothers, and a woman can still be fairly dismissed during pregnancy, provided that the reason for the dismissal is not discriminatory .
+The only exception is in redundancy situations where an employee must be offered a suitable alternative vacancy if one is available.
+This position is set to change, although the impact of the changes will depend on which option(s) the Government ultimately chooses following consultation.
+To read more about this see our article here.

 Timing and developments: